DavidT3/DAXA/paper/paper.md

 online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.
-If we are to enter an 'X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like Swift, NuSTAR, and XRISM, then archival data (and serendipitous studies) take on an even greater value than they already hold.
+If we are to enter an 'X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_, _NuSTAR_, and _XRISM_, then archival data (and serendipitous studies) take on an even greater value than they already hold.
 [Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the concept of enabling serendipitous studies of X-ray emitting objects, and can download and prepare X-ray observations for use with tools like 'X-ray: Generate and Analyse' ([Xga]{.smallcaps}; @xga).
 X-ray observations are perfectly suited for the kind of archival study facilitated by [Daxa]{.smallcaps} and [Xga]{.smallcaps}, as they generally record the time, position, and energy of each individual photon impacting the detector; this means that we can create images, lightcurves, and spectra for any object within the field-of-view, even if it was not the target.
-With this software, we can enable the maximum exploitation of existing X-ray archives, both to traverse the X-ray desert and to ensure that we are fully prepared for future X-ray telescopes such as Athena and Lynx.
+With this software, we can enable the maximum exploitation of existing X-ray archives, both to traverse the X-ray desert and to ensure that we are fully prepared for future X-ray telescopes such as _Athena_ and _Lynx_.
 Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at no extra cost.

 Finally, [Daxa]{.smallcaps} can be used to further one of the tenets of open-source science, reproducibility.
 Its